Sustainable Transport Award: Criteria

-To be eligible for an STA, cities must have made significant progress in the past year addressing sustainable transit.
-Awards are presented for projects implemented in the previous year, rather than for planned activity or simply beginning construction.
+To be eligible for an STA, cities must have made significant progress in the past year in addressing sustainable transit.
+Awards are presented for projects implemented in the previous year rather than for planned activities or simply beginning construction.

 Nominations

 Cities must be nominated to be considered for the award.
 Nominations can come from government agencies, including the Mayor's office, NGOs, consultants, academics, or anyone else with a close working knowledge of the city's projects.
 Applicants are asked to provide program details, impact, significance, outcomes, transferability, and images.